RaiN214/Project_1-3/README.md

 *EDIT*
-Please note that at the moment Project 3 has been submitted, Mathlib and Numpy libraries do NOT work with the latest version of Python(3.12)
+Please note that at the moment Project 3 has been submitted, Mathlib and Numpy libraries do NOT work with the latest version of Python (Python ver.
+3.12)